UdK-VPT/BuildingSystems/docs/source/multiZoneModelling.rst

         Definition of a construction type based on template for opaque constructions

      The *Construction1TMH* shall have three layers.
 The materials of the three layers are 0.006 m wood, 0.030 m insulation and again 0.009 m wood.
-The layer order is counted from inside (zone) to outside (building ambient).
+The layer order is counted from inside (zone) to outside (building ambience).
 The BuildingSystems library contains in the package *BuildingSystems.HAM.Data.MaterialProperties* a database with pre-defined thermal and hygro-thermal material property sets.